xyleth/thebesDocs/content/rules/damageHealing.markdown

 You have elaborate, custom built medical technology in your body.

 - When you **go into battle** you heal 1 `scuffed` box per round
-- Heal the `scuffed` box in between scenes, leaving 2 `scuffed` boxes at the start of the next scene
+- Heal the `Stunned` box in between scenes, leaving 2 `scuffed` boxes at the start of the next scene
 - Automatically enter a healing coma upon becoming `wounded`
 - You are `boosted` on all rolls made to heal you with a medical supplies kit

 A character may choose to attempt to avoid automatically being placed into a coma when becoming `wounded`.
 Roll+Willpower.
 On a 10+ you are `wounded` but may continue to act normally.
 On a 7-9 the same, but the strain causes you to mark 1 additional wound at the end of the scene unless you can access medical care.
 On a Miss you fall into a coma.

 A character placed into a coma by their medichines awakens once the battle or scene in which they became `wounded` ends.
-They heal the `wounded` box and are meerly `stunned`.
+They heal the `wounded` box and are merely `stunned`.
 This will not be healed by their medichines until the following scene ends.